-- Good quality and longer lasting frames.
+- Good quality and longer-lasting frames.

 - Convenient to handle the frames.

-- Least distractive to normal activities of the beehive during inspection.
+- Least distractive to normal activities of the beehive during an inspection.
 It thus eliminates any form of aggression from the honeybees.

 - Lightweight and easy to carry.

-- Not a standard size hive.
+- Not a standard-size hive.

 Remember, there is a lot you can do in order to contribute to conserving and multiplying the bee population.
-Your choice of hive is the first step towards achieving this dream.
-Proper care accompanied by good choice of beekeeping equipment will make your work much easier when it comes to rearing successful honeybee colonies.
+Your choice of a hive is the first step towards achieving this dream.
+Proper care accompanied by a good choice of beekeeping equipment will make your work much easier when it comes to rearing successful honeybee colonies.